-Washington has it's own state-operated 529 plan called DreamAhead College Investment Plan.
-It is important to note that your child does not have to go to a WA college or university in order to use this savings account.
+Washington has its own state-operated 529 plan called DreamAhead College Investment Plan.
+It is important to note that your child does not have to go to a WA college or university to use this savings account.
 529 plan funds can be used at any accredited college or university across the nation, including some K-12 private schools!

 Washington College Costs & Trends